Updated 14 December 2020

-The law does not make it compulsory to make a will, or leave instructions as to what is to happen on death, but it is worth doing so, as explained here and to do so with the assistance of a lawyer.
+The law does not make it compulsory to make a will or leave instructions as to what is to happen to your property on death.
+But it is worth doing so as explained here and to do so with the assistance of a lawyer.

 A will can be cancelled or revoked at any time